CBUAE Governor hosts Bank CEOs to outline the banking sector outlook for 2022

 The CBUAE noted the planned completion of Phase 2 of the TESS exit by mid-2022, while some TESS measures that support the recovery will remain in place for the time being.
 The CBUAE highlighted that it is closely monitoring the evolving situation globally and stands ready to take additional measures if necessary.

-Khaled Balama commented: "The CBUAE aims to support the competitiveness of the UAE’s financial system.
-We share an ambition with the UAE banks to propel the UAE banking sector to be among the best globally, as emphasised during the UAE Bank CEOs Forum."
+H.E.
+Khaled Mohamed Balama, Governor of the CBUAE, commented: “The CBUAE aims to support the competitiveness of the UAE’s financial system.
+We share an ambition with the UAE banks to propel the UAE banking sector to be among the best globally, as emphasised during the UAE Bank CEOs Forum.”